-If the agency utilizes specialized units, a written directive specifies the criteria for their deployment and responsibilities.
-The following provisions must be met:

-- A. A statement of the objectives of their operation and usage; - B. Instructions, conditions and limitations of usage; - C. Authorization for use in various situations; - D. Qualifications; - E. Designation of the position responsible for the coordination or supervision of each unit; - F. A list of special equipment assigned to each unit; and - G. A list of personnel assigned to each unit.

-Commentary: A list of specialized units would include, but not be limited to, mounted patrol, canines, SCUBA, SWAT, bomb disposal, aviation and navigation.
+OPERATIONS STANDARD 43.6 If the agency utilizes specialized units, a written directive specifies the criteria for their deployment and responsibilities.
+The following provisions must be met: Α. A statement of the objectives of their operation and usage; В. Instructions, conditions and limitations of usage; C. Authorization for use in various situations; D. Qualifications; E. Designation of the position responsible for the coordination or supervision of each unit; F. A list of special equipment assigned to each unit; and G. A list of personnel assigned to each unit. • • lized units would include, but not be limited to, mounted patrol, canines, AT, bomb disposal, aviation and navigation.